Go to the site home page

 |My Notes||This is a large SSSI that stretches from Swanage in the east to near Weymouth in the west and is accessible via the South West Coastal path|

 These sites featured on the Nature of Dorset fall within this SSSI.
 Click the site name to find out more about it.
+Alternatively, click the map logo above and see their location on a map and then view the site details from there:

 |Sites featured on the Nature of Dorset within this SSSI designation (Click to view details)||Headline|